The cornerstone guide

 Our property offers the best of lakeside living with two distinct accommodation options on a private 2-acre lakefront estate:

-• Luxurious Lakeside House - Six bedrooms, sleeps 12 guests.
-Features modern chef's kitchen, home theatre, gym, and stunning lake views from nearly every room.
+• Luxurious Lakeside House — Six bedrooms, sleeps up to 14 guests.
+Features modern chef's kitchen, home theater, gym, and stunning lake views from nearly every room.

 • Charming Cottage House — Two bedrooms, sleeps 4 guests.
 Intimate retreat with its own deck and lake views.